brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] Added CLI detection and message handling in CLI.
     - [Feature] Added another editor to the backend to configure the frontend editing of the settings.
     - [Bugfix] Possible jQuery errors when the host site is using the noConflict mode.
-    - [Bugfix] Refactored css of the Hans skin for minimal interference with the host template.
-Most base64 images were replaced by unicode characters.
+    - [Bugfix] Refactored CSS of the Hans skin for minimal interference with the host template.
+Most base64 images were replaced by Unicode characters.
     - [Bugfix] Possible false string encoding.

 1.0.0
     - [Feature] Reduced overall memory usage.
     - [Feature] Added memory usage check during frontend rendering.